In this article, you will learn

 2.1.
 Operation "Check-in Artwork and Normalize"

-This Operation is not assigned to any category, as it is always required whenever a print file is uploaded to the application $PRODUCT_NAME_WORKFLOW.
+This Operation is not assigned to any category, as it is always required whenever a print file is uploaded to the $PRODUCT_NAME_WORKFLOW.

 2.2.
 Print Item Operations